Heat Wave Catastrophe in Mecca: A Tragedy of Unprecedented Scale

 Transparency, Accountability, and Public Trust

-For international confidence to be maintained, experts stress the importance of clear, consistent, and timely communication.
+To maintain international confidence, experts stress the importance of clear, consistent, and timely communication.
 Accurate reporting of casualties—once fully verified—is essential for:

 Public trust